-- hazards proven significant risk to that industry; - significant risks identified during the inspection; - issues raised by employers, employees and representatives; - complaints or reportable accidents related to the premises or duty holder; and - an assessment of compliance with smoke-free legislation. - Although category B1 premises are of medium risk, HSE guidance clearly states they are unsuitable for pro-active inspection.
+- hazards proven significant risk to that industry; - significant risks identified during the inspection; - issues raised by employers, employees and representatives; - complaints or reportable accidents related to the premises or duty holder; and - an assessment of compliance with smoke-free legislation. - 6.5.2 Although category B1 premises are of medium risk, HSE guidance clearly states they are unsuitable for pro-active inspection.
 However, a proportion of these businesses will fall within the sectors/activities specified in the HSE National Code and therefore may be subject to a pro-active inspection and the others have been identified as poor performers for local intelligence matters.
-For 2022-23 the following interventions are scheduled:
+For 2023-24 the following interventions are scheduled:

 Risk Rating B1

-Number of interventions scheduled 1
+Number of interventions scheduled 5

 Performance Aim Carry out 100% of proactive inspections

 Performance Indicator 100% of interventions

-All risk category B2, C and unrated premises that do not fall within the scope of the HSE's national code will only receive an intervention if notification of complaints are received on a risk priority basis.
-As part of the authority's recovery and ongoing regulation of COVID-19 secure requirements, a proportion of businesses will receive an intervention to verify the adequacy of their controls and implementation.
+6.5.3 All risk category B2, C and unrated premises that do not fall within the scope of the HSE's national code will only receive an intervention if notification of complaints are received on a risk priority basis.